Runixe786/MD3-Windows/README.md

    > ![SkinInstaller_IEwbSMPiNM Medium](https://github.com/user-attachments/assets/a48c39c7-5ac3-48f7-b669-484387b25e07)

 # Feedback
-Since this is very first beta, its expected to have bugs.
+Since this project is still in beta, its expected to have bugs.
 If you find any, Please report me or if you want to add suggestions, open a new [issue](https://github.com/Runixe786/MD3-Windows/issues/new) or text me in Telegram [@MaybeSahil](https://t.me/MaybeSahil)

 **Do star this repo to show your support and share as well, means a lot**.
 Thanks, see yaa 💝